kubernetes/website/content/en/docs/reference/kubectl/cheatsheet.md

 cat pod.json | kubectl replace -f -                              # Replace a pod based on the JSON passed into std

-# Force replace, delete and then re-create the resource.
+# Force replaces, delete and then re-create the resource.
 Will cause a service outage.
 kubectl replace --force -f ./pod.json

 # Create a service for a replicated nginx, which serves on port 80 and connects to the containers on port 8000